candlerb/sshtokenlogin/README.md

 ## Configuration

 ```
-# By default, a random port on localhost is used.
-If you want to override
+# By default, a random port is opened to accept the response from the
+# identity provider.
+You can override this by giving a list of
-# this, then the first available binding from the list you provide is used.
+# address:port.
+The first one which is free is used.
 #listen_addresses: [127.0.0.1:8000, 127.0.0.1:18000]
+#
+# Normally the redirect URI is http://localhost:<port>/callback.
+# You can use this setting to replace "localhost".
+#redirect_uri_hostname: 127.0.0.1

 servers:
   default: